 The agreement is the first directly signed by the UNODC in Mozambique, since the opening of its office in the country a year ago.
 According to Mr. Karimipour, “the Norwegian support opens a virtuous movement towards the valorization of the UNODC work in the country, and stimulates other positive synergies”.

-The signing of the agreement comes shortly after the Government of Mozambique officially approved the “Maputo Roadmap” of UNODC engagement in the country for the years to come.
+The signing of the agreement comes one day after the Government of Mozambique officially approved the “Maputo Roadmap” of UNODC engagement in the country for the years to come.